Boris Johnson Is a Fucking Cunt: Aftermath

-In July 2022, Johnson announced his resignation as Conservative Party Leader, but would be staying on as a caretaker Prime Minister until a new leader was elected.
-Following the news, the Kunts released a third song, "Fuck off Boris You Cunt", marking what they described as the third of a trilogy of songs related to Johnson.
-The band made all three songs available for free on BandCamp, with Kunt instead suggesting that people should donate money to Mind.
+In July 2022, Johnson announced his resignation as Conservative Party Leader, but said he would be staying on as a caretaker Prime Minister until a new leader was elected.
+Following the news, the Kunts released a third song, "Fuck Off Boris You Cunt", marking what they described as the third of a trilogy of songs related to Johnson.
+The band made all three songs available for free on Bandcamp, with Kunt instead suggesting that people should donate money to Mind.

-On 5 September 2022, the day Johnson was replaced as leader of the Conversative Party by Liz Truss, the Kunts worked with website The Rock Fix to release a limited edition run of 300 7-inch vinyl singles, coloured white with a blue and red splatter pattern.
-It features "Boris Johnson Is a Fucking Cunt" and "Boris Johnson Is Still a Fucking Cunt" on Side A, and "Fuck off Boris You Cunt" on Side B. All money made from sales from the single will go to The Trussell Trust and Mind.
+On 5 September 2022, the day Johnson was replaced as leader of the Conservative Party by Liz Truss, the Kunts worked with website The Rock Fix to release a limited edition run of 300 7-inch vinyl singles, coloured white with a blue and red splatter pattern.
+It features "Boris Johnson Is a Fucking Cunt" and "Boris Johnson Is Still a Fucking Cunt" on Side A, and "Fuck Off Boris You Cunt" on Side B. All money made from sales from the single went to The Trussell Trust and Mind.

-On 17 November 2022, Kunt announced that he would be launching a third attempt at the Christmas No. 1 with a track entitled Fuck the Tories.
+On 17 November 2022, Kunt announced that he would be launching a third attempt at the Christmas No. 1 with a track entitled "Fuck the Tories".
+It reached No. 7.

+In January 2023, The Kunts released "Rishi Sunak is a Rat-Faced Cunt", with updated lyrics targeting the then Prime Minister.